-5 people killed, several others injured in shooting at Maryland newspaper
+5 people killed, 2 injured in ‘targeted attack’ shooting at Maryland newspaper

 Authorities said the shooter used a shotgun during the attack.

+The suspect was identified using facial recognition technology, NBC News reports.
+The suspect obscured his fingerprints.

+Authorities have not released the suspect's name but NBC reports he is a 39-year-old man.

-Multiple agencies, including the ATF, have responded to the scene.
+Multiple agencies, including the ATF, responded to the scene.

 "Absolutely devastated to learn of this tragedy in Annapolis," Maryland Gov. Larry Hogan tweeted.
 "Praying for those at the scene and for our community."